Skip to Content

 How to Mosaic Tile a Mirror DIY, from Not Super Just Mom

-Peel the clear film from the SimpleMat and apply your mosaic tile strips, working in small sections until you’ve covered the perimeter of your mirror.
+Peel the clear film from the adhesive tile mat and apply your mosaic tile strips, working in small sections until you’ve covered the perimeter of your mirror.

-I thought I would have 1/2″ overhang on both sides of my mirror and ended up with almost a full 1″ on each side which is fine because it actually looks better this way.
-To make sure the tiles that weren’t on the mirror would be sturdy, I used the SimpleFix Adhesive and Grout (hooray combination product!) to build a base behind the tile on either side of the mirror, as seen below.
+I thought I would have 1/2-inch overhang on both sides of my mirror and ended up with almost a full 1 inch on each side which was fine because it actually looked better this way.
+To make sure the tiles that weren’t on the mirror would be sturdy, I used the pre-mixed tile adhesive and grout (hooray combination product!) to build a base behind the tile on either side of the mirror, as seen below.

 How to Mosaic Tile a Mirror DIY, from Not Super Just Mom

 Once the tile was in place, I used a plastic knife to scrape away excess grout that squished (technical term) out from behind the tile.
-Then I removed the painter’s tape and let the grout set while I watched The Walking Dead.
+Then I removed the painter’s tape and let the grout set while I watched tv.

-Pro tip: It is strongly advised (by me, based on my own errors) that you lay out your tiles on your mirror before hand to double and triple check your measurements.
-I did not do this and ended up having to peel off part of the tiles, scrape off one entire side of SimpleMat, and then redo my work.
+Pro tip: It is strongly advised (by me, based on my own errors) that you lay out your tiles on your mirror before adhering them to double and triple check your measurements.
+I did not do this and ended up having to peel off part of the tiles, scrape off one entire side of tile mat, and then redo my work.
 Trust me on this.
 Lay them out before sticking them to the adhesive.

 Grab a partner and hold your tiles up and mark on your mirror where the tile strips begin and end and mark which tile strip went where.
 This will also allow you to figure out if you’ve bought enough tile and arrange your strips to get a pattern you like, if you’re concerned with that.
 I didn’t want same-colored tiles touching across strips.